 - At least eight years' project management experience

 - At least two years' experience managing a team of staff, developing content, and producing world-class events

 - Proven ability to deliver high quality, multimillion dollar, multivenue events, preferably focused on social and environmental impact

 - Proven ability to effectively brief and build relations with world-class speakers and personalities

-- Background in STEM a plus; ability to speak the language of researchers, academics, and policy makers a must
+- Ability to speak the language of academics and policy makers